-In Israel, the Ben Gurion University has become a research and educational cybersecurity hub within the strategic CyberSpark Industry initiative which will be discussed in greater detail later in the paper.
+Spark Industry initiative which will be discussed in greater detail later in the paper.
 The Israel National Cyber Bureau (INCB) has initiated a Magshimim Leumit advanced cybersecurity study programme in leading high schools, mainly targeting outstanding students aged 16 to 18.
 This comes in response to Israel's specific security context.
 The curriculum focuses on programming languages and building algorithmic thought processes, understanding the structure of computers and the Internet, and analysing computer systems and developing creativity which may also be used for future start-ups.